-Subarachnoid haemorrhage – may be very subtle.
-Remember a SAH can extend into the ventricular system so ALWAYS look at the posterior horns as blood may collect in the dependant portion.
+Subarachnoid haemorrhage (SAH): may be very subtle.
+Remember a SAH can extend into the ventricular system so always look at the posterior horns as blood may collect in the dependant portion.

 Bear in mind that blood will have varying appearances depending on the age of the collection, with a more acute haematoma appearing hyperdense compared to a chronic bleed.
 Some bleeds may also be very subtle and difficult to spot unless you look closely and this is one of the reasons why windowing is so important.

-An extradural haematoma is a collection of blood which forms between the dura mater and skull (they can occur in the spine although this is much rarer).
-Extradural haemorrhage is often preceded by a clear history of trauma and looking for a fracture is important as they can be extremely subtle.
+An extradural haematoma is a collection of blood which forms between the dura mater and skull (they can also occur in the spine although this is much rarer).
+Extradural haemorrhage is often preceded by a clear history of trauma, therefore you should look carefully for evidence of an associated fracture.

-The majority of cases result from trauma to the middle meningeal artery.
-These types of bleed are extremely important as they cannot cross skull sutures and hence they can compress the brain rapidly and without prompt evacuation of the haematoma, these patients can herniate their brainstems.
+The majority of cases of extradural haematoma result from trauma to the middle meningeal artery.
+Extradural haematomas need to be identified and managed without delay, as they cannot cross skull sutures and hence expand inwards towards the brain tissue.
+As a result, intracranial pressure can rise rapidly and without prompt evacuation of the haematoma, brainstem herniation can occur.

-A subdural haematoma forms between the dura and the arachnoid mater.
-These also tend to be associated with a history of trauma.
-However, in elderly patients who have experienced a fall, the inciting traumatic event may be less obvious.
-These types of bleeds are normally due to damage to the bridging veins.
+A subdural haematoma forms between the dura and the arachnoid mater and typically develops secondary to trauma (as a result of tearing of bridging veins).
+In elderly patients who have experienced a fall, the inciting traumatic event may be less obvious.

-Subarachnoid haemorrhage is a bleed into the subarachnoid space (between the arachnoid and pia mater).
+A subarachnoid haemorrhage involves bleeding into the subarachnoid space (between the arachnoid and pia mater).
 This space normally contains CSF and the vasculature of the brain.
-The most common cause of subarachnoid haemorrhage is trauma, however they may also be spontaneous (typically aneurysms).
+The most common cause of subarachnoid haemorrhage is trauma, however, they can also develop spontaneously (e.g. aneurysmal rupture).

-There are four key cisterns that may be checked for effacement, blood and asymmetry:
+There are four key cisterns that which should be assessed for effacement, the presence of blood and asymmetry:

-Sylvian – across the insular surface and within the Sylvian fissure
+Sylvian cistern: across the insular surface and within the Sylvian fissure.

 Abnormal shifts of brain tissue

-Look for abnormal shifts of brain tissue and herniation:
+Look for abnormal shifts of brain tissue and/or herniation:

-Hypodensity may be due to air, oedema or fat:
+Hypodensity on a CT head may be due to the presence of air, oedema or fat:

-Oedema is often seen surrounding intracerebral bleeds and tumours
+Oedema is often seen surrounding intracerebral bleeds, tumours and abscesses.

-Pneumocephalus (air within the cranial vault) may be seen after neurosurgery or adjacent to the inner table in cases of calvarial fractures.
+Pneumocephalus (air within the cranial vault) may be noted after neurosurgery or adjacent to the inner table in cases of calvarial fractures.

-Hyperdensity may be due to acute blood, thrombus or calcification:
+Hyperdensity on a CT head may be due to the presence of blood, thrombus or calcification:

-A hyperdense middle cerebral artery (MCA) is sometimes seen in total anterior circulation strokes (TACS) and indicates the presence of a large thrombus within the vessel
+A hyperdense middle cerebral artery (MCA) is sometimes noted in total anterior circulation strokes (TACS) and indicates the presence of a large thrombus within the vessel.

-Surrounding haemorrhage (may be hyperdense, isodense or hypodense depending on maturity of the bleed)
+Surrounding haemorrhage: may be hyperdense, isodense or hypodense depending on the maturity of the bleed.

-Mass effect (shift of tissue) – due to tumour or surrounding bleeding/oedema
+Mass effect: displacement of tissue due to the tumour or associated bleeding/oedema.

-Following IV administration of a contrast medium, lesions may show no change, or demonstrate some form of contrast enhancement (e.g. homogenous enhancement, ring-enhancement etc.).
+Following intravenous administration of a contrast medium, lesions may show no change, or demonstrate some form of contrast enhancement (e.g. homogenous enhancement, ring-enhancement etc):

-Homogenous enhancement is demonstrated by a number of lesions including meningiomas and highly vascular tumours.
+Homogenous enhancement occurs in a number of lesions including meningiomas and highly vascular tumours.

 Intraventricular haemorrhage and the choroid plexus

-Intraventricular haemorrhage appears as hyperdensity within the ventricular system
+Intraventricular haemorrhage appears on a CT head as hyperdensity within the ventricular system.

-Not all hyperdensity in the ventricles represents acute blood – the choroid plexus is frequently calcified and often appears bright on CT.
-Remember blood is fluid and hence will be dependent within the ventricles.
-If you see high density within the lateral walls of the ventricles this is likely to represent the choroid plexus.
+However, not all hyperdensity in the ventricles represents acute bleeding: the choroid plexus is frequently calcified and often appears bright on CT.
+Remember that blood is fluid and hence will be dependent within the ventricles, therefore if you note a high-density signal within the lateral walls of the ventricles it is likely to represent the choroid plexus.

 Hydrocephalus is a term that describes the abnormal accumulation of CSF in the ventricles of the brain.
-It can be broadly divided into communicating (i.e. no obstruction) and non-communicating (i.e. an obstruction is present).
-The earliest sign of hydrocephalus is to look at the temporal horns.
+It can be broadly divided into communicating (i.e. non-obstructive) and non-communicating (i.e. obstructive).
+An early sign of hydrocephalus on a CT head is dilation of the temporal horns.